-Complaints: In the event of a complaint regarding an HREC process or project being conducted with University of Divinity HREC Clearance, please consult the HREC Policy, the University’s Appeals and Complaints page, or contact the HREC Coordinator.
+Complaints: In the event of a complaint regarding Human Research Ethics, a research project involving human participants being conducted through the University of Divinity, or a matter related to the HREC process, please consult the HREC Policy, the University’s Appeals and Complaints page, or contact the HREC Coordinator.

 Key HREC (and SGR) due dates

 All applications must be submitted before the close of business (5pm AEDT) of the advertised due date, unless otherwise indicated.

 |31 January 2020||Applications close for HREC (round 1)|

 |7 February 2020||Research Grant Applications close (round 1)|

 |3 April 2020||Applications for HREC close (round 2)|

 |15 April 2020||Applications for (domestic) HDR admissions close for second semester 2020|